Loyola High School (Los Angeles): Curriculum

-Four years each of social studies and English studies courses are required, along with three years of foreign language study and of science, and one year of fine art.
+Four years each of social studies and English studies courses are required, along with three years of foreign language study and of science and one year of fine art.
 Eight semesters of theology are also a central part of the curriculum, covering Holy Scripture, systematic theology, Catholic social thought, moral theology, and one senior elective.
-Advanced Placement courses are offered in 25 subject areas with a historical "pass" rate of almost 80%, and students are encouraged to take a wide variety of electives outside of the required courses.
+Advanced Placement courses are offered in 25 subject areas with a historical "pass" rate of almost 80%, and students are encouraged to take various electives outside the required courses.
 Loyola also offers more than 19 Honors courses.
 Ninety-six percent of Loyola graduates attend a four-year college.

-In 2014, Loyola sent 23 students to USC which has an 18% acceptance rate: the Loyola contingent was the most from any school.
+In 2014, Loyola sent 23 students to USC with an 18% acceptance rate: the Loyola contingent was the most from any school.